dawidmpunkt/rumble-for-steamdeck/README.md

 With that said: good luck and happy tinkering.

-## Information on the componentes used:
+## Information on the components used:

 - ATTiny (15 through 85)
   https://www.microchip.com/en-us/product/attiny85